DotanVG/DotanVG/README.md

 ### 🚀 About Me

-I am a passionate and versatile software developer based in Be'er Sheva, Israel, currently employed at Kanomi Ltd. My journey in software development is diverse, starting with Assembly & C languages during my high school and diploma years, advancing to C# Windows Desktop applications, and then to creating branded Chromium browsers and Chrome extensions.
+I am a passionate and versatile software developer based in Be'er Sheva, Israel, currently looking for new Job opportunities.
+My journey in software development has been diverse, starting with Assembly & C languages during my high school and diploma years, advancing to C# Windows Desktop applications, and then to creating branded Chromium browsers and Chrome extensions.
 I also harbor aspirations in game development.

 ### 💼 Work Experience

 - 🕒 I have been working in the software development industry for almost 2 years now.
-- 👨‍💻 Currently, I work at Kanomi Ltd, where I'm part of a dynamic team working on diverse projects with varying tech stacks, including C#, WPF, Node.js, Chrome extensions and more.
+- 👨‍💻 Last Workplace: Kanomi Ltd, where I was part of a dynamic team working on diverse projects with varying tech stacks, including C#, WPF, Node.js, Chrome extensions and more.
 - 🌟 Previously, I have delved into areas such as electronics engineering, MERN stack development, and AI and gen AI applications exploration.

 ### 🛠️ Tech Stack